• Skip to primary navigation

 Soy Curls and Rice

-• Preheat oven to 400º F. Prepare a baking sheet with parchment paper and drizzle 1 tbsp of oil.
+• Preheat oven to 400º F. Prepare a baking sheet with parchment paper and drizzle 1 tablespoon of oil.

 • Measure out 5 oz of dry soy curls (about 3 cups), place them in a bowl and cover with warm water/broth.
 Let them rehydrate for around 6 minutes.